-CE Plans can also be submitted voluntarily and can be beneficial to the licensee for the following reasons;
+Community engagement plans can also be submitted voluntarily and can be beneficial to the licensee for the following reasons;

 - Effective management of social impacts can improve relationships with local communities.

-CE Plans will be subject to the same approval and referral processes as a new work plan or a work plan variation.
+Community engagement plans will be subject to the same approval and referral processes as a new work plan or a work plan variation.
 More information on the work plan approval process can be found in the Earth Resources Mining Work Plan Guidelines which are available from the department.

 Licensees are also encouraged to produce documentation for presentation to the community on an annual basis.
 For large companies this could be an Annual Sustainable Development Report and for small companies it could be a newsletter.
 Keeping records will assist with this process.